Pili Munoz

 I graduated from Unitec, Auckland, in 2010 with a Master’s degree in Osteopathy.

-Health and wellbeing have always been my keen interests, and I was attracted to osteopathy because of its holistic considerations, comprehensive training, and the fundamental anatomy and physiology on which it is based.
+This fascination eventually saw me reluctantly waving goodbye to a career in engineering to study osteopathy.
+I was attracted to osteopathy because of its comprehensive training, holistic considerations, and the fundamental anatomy and physiology on which it is based.

-Patient education in posture and appropriate exercise is an integral part of my treatment.
-I am a registered ACC treatment provider and speak fluent English and Mandarin. 很高興能爲您服務.
+I am a registered ACC treatment provider and speak fluent English and Mandarin.
+I enjoy working with people of all ages and backgrounds.

 Yu Rain Zhao